andrakis/node-lithp/README.md

 Node.js `fs` module, and calling `fs.readFileSync` and `fs.readFile` using a callback and a Lithp function to print the results.

-The main interpreter is just under 350 lines of sparse code (not counting structures and runtime library.)
+The main interpreter is around 350 lines of sparse code (not counting structures and runtime library.)
 This size would be even lower without the debug statements and detailed comments.